 Interesting facts

-- Sadie in the picture literally caught a bachelor who became her legal husband;
+- Sadie literally chased down a bachelor, who became her legal husband in the story.

-- according to statistics, most modern women consider the heroine to be sexist.
+- According to some surveys, most modern women consider the character of Sadie to be a sexist stereotype.

 Sadie Hawkins Day is observed on November 13 each year.